Couchbase-Ecosystem/couchbase-haystack/README.md

 >>> output:
 {
     "id": "11c255ad10bff4286781f596a5afd9ab093ed056d41bca4120c849058e52f24d",
-    "content": "My name is Morgan and I live in Paris.", "dataframe": None,
+    "content": "Alice has been living in New York City for the past 5 years.", "dataframe": None,
     "blob": None,
     "score": None,
     "embedding": [0.025010755222666936, 0.27502931836911926, 0.22321073814882275, ...], # vector of size 384
-    "num_of_years": 3,
+    "num_of_years": 5,
 }
 ```